 This is usually the time of year when the organization holds a school supply drives.
 Steve Rubenstein, executive director of Crayons to Classrooms said the communities hit by the tornadoes are their highest need areas.

 “So, you put a storm like we had from Memorial Day into these community and it just exasperates an already difficult situation,” Rubenstein said.

 That’s why Crayons to Classrooms is putting a bigger emphasis on collecting supplies this summer to help students, teachers and schools either directly or indirectly impacted by the tornadoes.

 The organization serves seven counties.
 Many of them were hit by tornadoes.
 It has strained their services.
 Rubenstein said they’re teaming up with government, faith-based and local organizations to meet community needs.

 “We’re doing the best we can to collect and centralize all those efforts into one central place,” Rubenstein said.

-Crayons to Classrooms is now asking the public to chip in and make back to school as easy as possible for those affected.Grab the FREE WDTN News App for iPhone or Android.
+Crayons to Classrooms is now asking the public to chip in and make back to school as easy as possible for those affected.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.